Table of Contents

 - Power BI also lets users ask questions about their data in simple English.
 There is a basic English UI for querying data.

 - Power BI service – A SaaS service primarily used to share the reports.
-The service provides limited report editing and data modelling capabilities.
+The service provides limited report editing and data modeling capabilities.

 Each part of the Power BI product has its own role, and the parts are dependent on each other.
 For example, you can’t use only Power BI App, as it is powered by the information held in Power BI Desktop.
 Each part of Power BI is generally used by different people in the organization.